nextgis/ngf-tutorial/tutorials/2_7_setup_map_events/README.md

 Each object has its own set of events — see [documentation](https://code-api.nextgis.com/interfaces/ngw_map.WebMapEvents.html) for details.

-There are several ways to subscribe to layer events
+There are several ways to subscribe to layer events:

-global
+global:

 ```javascript
 ngwMap.emitter.on("layer:toggle", (ev) => {